Change Log

 Features

-• Added "extensionKind": "ui"` to support remote development features in VS Code (see #141open in new window)
+to favorites for Java - Added "extensionKind": "ui"` to support remote development features in VS Code (see #141)

 2.1.1